 Clearly this is of major importance to strategic marketers at this time, as with in many cases new opportunities present themselves all the time, when you’re looking in the right places.

-Looking beyond the initial impact, I’ve used this article to explore the lasting impacts on consumers and businesses post Covid-19.
+Looking beyond the initial impact, I’ve used this article to explore the lasting impacts on consumers and businesses during the recession.

-I’ve included the best research, observations and opinion, along with our own, so that post-Covid-19 marketing strategies can be as informed as possible.
+I’ve included the best research, observations, and opinion, along with our own, so that marketing strategies during a recession can be as informed as possible.

 In this post